xmjw/katas/readme.md

 - find in array - can you sum sequential numbers in an array to a target.
 - boggle - can you spell a word from a 2d array of letters boggle style.
 - profit - can you find the in-order, largest difference (profit!) on an array, without an O(n^2) algorithm.
+- euclide - Implement Euclid's algoithm for finding common factors of 2 numbers